wesone/woltage/README.md

 ## Projection

 A projection is used to bring the events into a form that is optimized for reading/querying.
 A projection has a name and a [version](#version-1) and uses a [projector](#projector).
-As soon as a projection was added, it will start to replay all existing events (the projection is in replay mode while doing this) and then waits for new events.
-To add a projection use [`woltage.addProjection`](#addprojection).
+As soon as a projection was added, it will start to replay all existing events (the projection is in replay mode while doing this), and then waits for new events.
+To add a projection, use [`woltage.addProjection`](#addprojection).

 ### Version

-You can add multiple projections with the same name but with different versions.
+You can add multiple projections with the same name, but with different versions.
 Each projection can use a different projector.
 When using read models, only the active version of the projection is used by the read model (use [`woltage.setProjectionActive`](#setprojectionactive) to change the active version).

 Why?
 To prevent downtimes.
 It is useful whenever you need to update a projector.
 This way you can add the new projection with the new projector but still use the old projection while the new one is replaying (which may take some time).
 As soon as the new projection is up-to-date you can switch to the new projection (and delete the old one).

 ### Projector

 A projector is basically a list of event handlers that is used by a projection.
 The projector operates on a [store](#store):

 ```typescript
 import {Projector, z} from 'woltage';
 import UserRegistered from '../events/user/UserRegistered.ts';